 Most importantly, I learned the importance of a good travel partner.

 Not only did Lia NOT break up with me, she didn’t even get mad.
 She likes to joke that the moment she realized we should get married was when she wasn’t upset that I totaled her car – that’s real love!

-Even though the hot springs were kind of a letdown, we got lost everywhere that we tried to go, Fiona died a terrible and expensive death, and T broke our french press, it was still a fun trip that we were all able to laugh about.
+Even though the Mono Hot Springs were kind of a letdown, we got lost everywhere that we tried to go, Fiona died a terrible and expensive death, and T broke our french press, it was still a fun trip that we were all able to laugh about.

 Oh, and H and T were both bridesmaids at our wedding.